How well do you plan?

-Planning is another component to your effectiveness in the workplace and is the process of achieving the optimum balance of needs or demands with available resources by identifying objectives, formulating strategies to achieve them, arranging or creating the means required, and implementing, directing and monitoring all steps in their proper sequence.
+Planning is another core competency to your effectiveness in the workplace and is the process of achieving the optimum balance of needs or demands with available resources by identifying objectives, formulating strategies to achieve them, arranging or creating the means required, and implementing, directing, and monitoring all steps in their proper sequence.

 Good planning bridges the gap between where you are to where you want to be.
 It helps decide in advance what to do and how to do it.
 Planning also provides direction, reduces risk, reduces overlapping and wasteful activities, promotes innovation and creativity, sets objectives, and develops the appropriate courses of action for better decision making.

 Here are a few suggestions to enhance your ability to plan.

 Resolve all the “Unresolved Issues”